daltonrowe/frameshifter/README.md

 1. Connect to the same network/wifi where FrameShifter is running.
 1. In a browser, visit the second URL printed after starting FrameShifter
-1. Done! **Any tablet, phone, monitor, OBS browser source can display FrameShifter!**
+1. Done! **Any tablet, phone, monitor, or OBS browser source can display FrameShifter!**

+- Use the first URL (127.0.0.1:XXXX) to access FrameShifter on the host computer.

 ## Starting FrameShifter